-Disney Death: In And the Kitchen Sink when Pop sees Cub seemingly decapitated after falling off a waterfall.
-When he grabs his head, he finds that he was just buried in the sand up to the neck.
-A second later, Cub confirms that he's alive when he coughs.
+Disney Death: In And the Kitchen Sink when Pop sees Cub's seemingly decapitated head lying in the sand after the two have gone over a waterfall.
+When he grabs his head, he finds that he was just buried in the sand up to the neck, and Cub lets out a weak cough.

 Made of Iron: In And the Kitchen Sink, Cub survived being scalded by extremely hot water, having his entire lower half of his body disintegrated in a sink garbage disposal, being pulled by the neck with a rope tied to a station wagon whose accelerator Pop floored (in an attempt to free Cub from the sink drain), being dragged by said station wagon while still stuck in the sink, and falling off a waterfall.
 These injuries and situations usually kill or dismember the older Tree Friends.
 He only died by drowning in the bathtub when Pop was looking away.